 A bridge loan is defined as a short-term real estate loan that gives the property owner time to complete some task - such as improving the property, finding a new tenant and/or selling the property.
 The typical commercial property bridge loan has a term of one to two years, although many commercial bridge loan lenders will grant the owner the option to extend his loan for six months to one year for a fee of between a half-point point to two points.

 My own private money commercial mortgage company, Blackburne & Sons, makes bridge loans with a term of 15 years!
 There is, of course, no prepayment penalty.

 Bridge loans are more expensive than permanent loans.
-In a market where a commercial property borrower might be able to obtain a 6% permanent loan, he might have to pay LIBOR plus 3% to 4% (8.25% to 9.25%), plus a point or two, for a bridge loan from a commercial real estate opportunity fund.
+In a market where a commercial property borrower might be able to obtain a 6% permanent loan, he might have to pay LIBOR plus 3.5% to 7% (6-month LIBOR is 2.61% as of 10/18/18), plus a point or two, for a bridge loan from a commercial real estate opportunity fund.

 Commercial property bridge loans are typically paid off when the owner places permanent financing on the property, after the improvements are completed and the new tenant(s) move into the property.
 Because of their short term nature, most bridge loans have no prepayment penalty.

-If the borrower has less-than-average credit, a modest financial statement, and/or little commercial real estate experience, he may have to go to a hard money bridge lender.
-Hard money bridge lenders are lenders who loan primarily on the equity in the property.
+If the borrower has less-than-average credit, a modest financial statement, and/or little commercial real estate experience, or if the deal is small (less than $2 million), the borrower may have to go to a hard money bridge lender.
+Hard money bridge lenders are lenders who make loans based primarily on the equity in the property.

 If you're bankable, you can apply to 700 different banks, opportunity funds and other commercial property bridge loan lenders by completing this short commercial mortgage mini-app.
 Use of C-Loans application system is free.
 Please click here to apply.